microsoft/community-content/S4-SeasonOfAgents/README.md

 _Coming Soon_

+Build application with GitHub Copilot Agent mode

+Build Agents with Azure AI Foundry

+Build your Own Agents with Microsoft Copilot Studio

+Unlock Productivity at Work

 <!--### QR Code/Attendee Survey

 Whether you use the content provided here directly or adapt to make it your own, please include the provided "Season of AI" QR code slide at the end of your talk.
 The code links to an attendee survey that helps us better understand how this content is being used so we can keep making more of it in the future!